ray-project/ray/doc/source/modin/index.rst

 Using Modin with Ray's autoscaler
 ---------------------------------

-In order to use Modin with Ray's autoscaler, you need to ensure that the correct dependencies are installed at startup.
+In order to use Modin with :ref:`Ray's autoscaler <cluster-index>`, you need to ensure that the correct dependencies are installed at startup.
 Modin's repository has an example `yaml file and set of tutorial notebooks`_ to ensure that the Ray cluster has the correct dependencies.
 Once the cluster is up, connect Modin